mozilla/ichnaea/docs/metrics.rst

 not clear which data is correct or incorrect, merely that two data points disagree on some fact that they "should" agree on.
-The corrective measure taken is usually to reduce the estimated accuracy of the result, or discard the data that suggests higher accuracy in favour of that which suggests lower.
+The corrective measure taken is usually to reduce the estimated accuracy of the result, or discard the data that suggests higher accuracy in favor of that which suggests lower.

 ``geolocate.anomaly.cell_lac_country_mismatch`` : counter